MicrosoftDocs/SystemCenterDocs/SystemCenterDocs/scom/deploy-upgrade-post-tasks.md

 ## Next steps

-- See [Distributed Deployment of Operations Manager](deploy-distributed-deployment.md) to understand the sequence and steps for installing the Operations Manager server roles across multiple servers in your management group.
+- To understand the sequence and steps for installing the Operations Manager server roles across multiple servers in your management group, see [Distributed Deployment of Operations Manager](deploy-distributed-deployment.md).